WebGHC/musl/README.md

 The goal of this prototype was to get a WebAssembly libc off the ground.

-1. Focus on the libc aspect, with static linking.

-**Note:** This experimental WebAssembly C library with limited dynamic linking is a hack.
-Don't rely on it: it's meant to inform the design of WebAssembly.
+**Note:** This experimental WebAssembly C library is a hack.
+Don't rely on it.
 Things are changing rapidly, so mixing different parts of the toolchain may break from time to time, try to keep them all in sync.
 In particular, the current WebAssembly design doesn't allow sharing heaps between modules.
 It's a convenience API in the V8 implementation which may be removed in the future.

 ## Quick how-to